All about the reform

 When will the Community Titles Act 2018 come into operation?

 Proclamation of the Community Titles Act 2018 will occur after the regulations to support the Community Titles Act 2018 have been drafted.
-The aim is for the Community Titles Act 2018 to come into operation in the first quarter of 2020, though this timing is subject to completing the regulations.
+The aim is for the Community Titles Act 2018 to come into operation in the first half of 2020, though this timing is subject to completing the regulations.

 Seven areas of reform